PhantomPilots/AutoFarming/README.md

 The scripts don't account for random pop-ups (such as demon invitations), so make sure you have those notifications disabled.

-## Future features
+## Shorter-term features

-- [ ] Consider attack-debuff and buff cards in the battle AI.
+- [X] Consider attack-debuff and buff cards in the battle AI.
+- [ ] Consider buff cards.

+## Longer-term features

 - [ ] Allow starting the scripts from ANYWHERE.
 - [ ] Make the scripts independent of the window size (i.e., scale-invariant).
 - [ ] If the 'auto' button is available and OFF, click on it and disable the battle fighter (for fights other than demonic beasts).